 Strong core curriculum provides broad knowledge of math, science, and engineering while flexible interdisciplinary electives allow students to choose one of the following concentrations:

-Depending on the selected concentration, students automatically obtain minor in physics, chemistry, or management.
-This program allows students to double major in physics by taking one or two additional courses.
+Students also have the option to double major in physics by taking one or two additional courses.

 Mechanical Engineering (ME)